jimkang/field/README.md

-workings
+field
 ==================

+This is your personal forces field.
+That is, it is a field upon you can place points that are sources of forces that you define.
+Then, you can add objects that those sources act upon and let them rearrange your object in 2D place.

-It's a map of your projects, rearrangeable by centers of gravity you define so that, in the best case:
+One possible use of this app is to make a map of your projects, rearrangeable by centers of gravity you define so that, in the best case:

 - You won't lose sight of stuff.
 - You'll be able to pick the best thing to do.